peace-maker/smrpg/README.md

   * Files in the scripting/smrpg and scripting/smrpg_effects folders are included in the respective plugins smrpg.sp and smrpg_effects.sp and mustn't be compiled on their own.
 * If there is a seperate experience module for your game (currently only cstrike), compile and upload that too.
 * Compile all optional features if you want them.
-  * smrpg_resetstats - Automatically reset the stats on different conditions and display next reset date in chat.
+  * smrpg_antisuicide - Punish players who commit suicide during a fight by taking some experience.
+  * smrpg_chattags - Add RPG level and/or rank in front of chat messages.
+  * smrpg_chatxpstats - Display infos in chat about gained experience for a kill or during the whole last life.
   * smrpg_commandlist - Teach players about different available rpg related chat commands.
+  * smrpg_disablexp - Admin option to temporarily disable experience for individual players.
   * smrpg_effects - Central library to apply similar upgrade effects.
 Required by some upgrades!
+  * smrpg_gifting - Allow players to give other players rpg credits as a gift.
   * smrpg_keyhint_info - Display rpg stats and more info permanently on the screen.
-  * smrpg_chatxpstats - Display infos in chat about gained experience for a kill or during the whole last life.
-  * smrpg_gifting - Allow players to give other players rpg credits as a gift.
+  * smrpg_resetstats - Automatically reset the stats on different conditions and display next reset date in chat.
   * smrpg_turbomode - Increase the experience and credits rate for one map, but don't save the stats.
 For fun events.
-  * smrpg_antisuicide - Punish players who commit suicide during a fight by taking some experience.
-  * smrpg_disablexp - Admin option to temporarily disable experience for individual players.
 * Compile all the upgrades you want to use

 # API